 The prostate is a small gland found only in men and it is located just below the bladder.
 It surrounds the urethra – the tube that carries urine out of the body.
 The prostate gland is normally the size and shape of a walnut.
-The prostate gland is important to a man’s sex life and produces a thick, white fluid that mixes with sperm to form semen.
+The prostate gland is important to a man’s sex life and produces a thick, white fluid that mixes with sperm and fluid from the seminal vesicles to form semen.
 The prostate can sometimes become swollen or enlarged and issues with prostate health become more common in older males.

 What medical conditions can occur with the prostate?

 There are three main issues that may occur with the prostate: an enlarged prostate, prostatitis or prostate cancer.
 The chances of experiencing prostate problems increase with age, with over one third of all men over the age of 50 experiencing some symptoms due to prostate enlargement.
 Prostatitis is inflammation of the prostate usually caused by a bacterial infection and it is more common in men aged 30 to 50 years.
 Prostate cancer is the most common form of cancer in men and the risk of prostate cancer increases with age and family history.

 It is difficult to tell the difference between prostate cancer and prostate enlargement as the symptoms can be very similar.
 If you are experiencing any of the following symptoms, talk to your doctor.

 • needing to urinate often, especially at night

 • difficulty starting to urinate